bfeliz/check-weather-app/README.md

 ## Description

-An easy to use weather application that allows you to search for a city and view the current weather and the upcoming five-day forecast.
+A minimalistic weather application that allows you to search for a city and view the current weather and the upcoming five-day forecast.
 Previously viewed cities are added to the favorites list for quick future reference.

 ## [Try it yourself!](https://bfeliz.github.io/check-weather-app/)